luispl77/2factorkeyfob/README.md

 The "firmware" directory contains the code required to run on the ESP8266 microcontroller.
 It depends on the [RFM69LPL library](https://github.com/luispl77/RFM69LPL), which is my custom made RFM69 module library, and is mantained by me.
 Make sure to include this library in Arduino IDE in order to compile and upload to the ESP8266.

+The device waits 60 sec before starting the jammer once pluged in, and the last state of the jammer was 0, to give time to the user to lock the vehicle.
+Address 0x00 of the EEPROM (flash) of the ESP8266 keeps the state of the jammer (1/0).

+This firmware controls the behavior of the key fob, allowing users to jam key signals near the car when they leave the vehicle and to disable the jammer when needed.
+The key fob creates an Access Point (AP) and a web server, accessible through the AP, to enable or disable the jammer.

+(AI generated:)

+Key Features:

+    Jammer Control: The firmware sets up and controls the RFM69HW radio module to act as the key signal jammer.
+The frequency can be customized by changing the value in the line radio.setFrequencyMHz(433.92); to suit the jamming requirements.

+    Web Server & AP: The ESP8266 creates a WiFi Access Point (AP) with the SSID "iPhone de Maria" and password "12345678".
+Users can connect their smartphones or computers to this AP and access the built-in web server hosted at IP address 69.69.69.69.
+The web server provides an intuitive interface to enable or disable the jammer using buttons.

+    EEPROM Memory: The firmware utilizes the EEPROM library to store the state of the jammer (active or inactive) in the memory location 0x00.
+The function retrieveState() reads this memory location during startup to determine the previous state of the jammer.

+Functionality:

+    The firmware initializes the RFM69HW radio module with the specified frequency and transmit power settings to act as the jammer.
+It sets up the WiFi AP and web server for user interaction.

+    During startup, the firmware checks the EEPROM memory location 0x00 to retrieve the previous state of the jammer.
+If the state is "1", it indicates that the jammer was previously active, and it proceeds to activate the jammer again.
+Otherwise, it provides a 60-second delay, allowing the user to lock the vehicle before the jammer is activated.

+    When a user connects to the ESP8266's AP and accesses the web server, the firmware responds to HTTP GET requests for turning the jammer on or off.
+When the jammer is activated or deactivated, the corresponding state is stored in the EEPROM memory, ensuring the jammer retains its state even after power cycling.

+    The web server's user interface provides buttons to toggle the jammer state.
+When the jammer is active, the ESP8266 sets output pin 4 (GPIO4) high, initiating the jamming process.
+It also sets GPIO2 low to power off the green LED, indicating the jammer is active.

+    Conversely, when the jammer is deactivated, GPIO4 is set low to turn off the jamming signal, and GPIO2 is set high to power on the green LED, indicating the jammer is inactive.

 ## Contact me

 If you have any questions or feedback, please contact me on Discord: luispl#9021